manuelbieh/react-book/hooks/hooks-api.md

 Warning: We can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.
 {% endhint %}

 By returning a cleanup function from the **effect function** we can stop the interval with a call of `clearInterval()`.
-This happens before each call of the effect function, but at the very latest it would happen during Unmounting.
+This happens before each call of the effect function, but at the very latest it would happen during unmounting.

 ### Conditional calls of the effect function